Long-lived doubly charged scalars in the left-right symmetric model: catalyzed nuclear fusion and collider implications: --catalyzed fusion mechanism

 In Fig.~\ref{Fig:3}, we show by red dot-dashed and dashed lines the two important benchmark lifetimes ($\tau=9.5\times 10^{11}$\,sec and $\tau = 4.34\times 10^{17}$\,sec, respectively) relevant for the catalyzed fusion mechanism in the minimal LRSM.
 These correspond to the minimum $SU(2)_R$-breaking scales of $v_R\gtrsim 4\times 10^5$ TeV and $3\times 10^6$ TeV, respectively.
-Thus, we find that the doubly-charged scalars in the minimal LRSM are a promising candidate for the catalyzed fusion mechanism.
+Thus, we find that the doubly charged scalars in the minimal LRSM are a promising candidate for the catalyzed fusion mechanism.

-We note that the available experimental searches of exotic atoms on the earth allow for the existence of stable doubly-charged particles in abundances suitable for their practical use for catalyzed fusion, provided that their mass exceeds 1.2\, TeV~\cite{Smith:1982qu}; see Ref.~\cite{Akhmedov:2021qmr} for more details.
+We note that the available experimental searches of exotic atoms on the earth allow for the existence of stable doubly charged particles in abundances suitable for their practical use for catalyzed fusion, provided that their mass exceeds 1.2\, TeV~\cite{Smith:1982qu}; see Ref.~\cite{Akhmedov:2021qmr} for more details.
 Constraints on massive charged relics have also been derived from astrophysical observations, such as abundances of old white dwarfs~\cite{Fedderke:2019jur}.
 These constraints, however, are rather weak for moderately light charged relics with masses of interest to us ($10^3$ -- $10^5$\, GeV) and are model-dependent~\cite{Fedderke:2019jur, Chuzhoy:2008zy}; they do not challenge the prospects of using catalyzed fusion for energy production.
-Fusion of light nuclei catalyzed by doubly negatively charged scalars may also play an important role in big-bang nucleosynthesis~\cite{AP}.